Guanlin-99/Guanlin-99/README.md

 ---

 ### 📚 Projects
 Welcome to my portfolio!
 Here are a few of my notable projects:
+- **[1 Thing Org Anti Asian Hate】(https://github.com/1thing-org)**
+  *Managed cross-functional teams to deliver data-driven features for two applications, optimizing workflows and leveraging tools like SQL, Tableau, and Jira to enhance project efficiency and outcomes.*

 - **[How Driving Scenarios Affect In-Vehicle Coupon Choices](https://github.com/Guanlin-99/in_vehicle_coupon)**
   *Analyzed over 100,000 data points using random forests and gradient boosting to improve coupon redemption rates by 7%.*